IRT-SystemX/dqm-ml/README.md

 <img src="_static/library_view.png" width="1024"/>

-In the current version, the approaches developped are:
+In the current version, the available metrics are:
 - Representativeness :
   - $\chi^2$ goodness of fit test for uniform and normal distibutions.
   - Kolmogorov Smirnov test for uniform and normal distributions.